Understanding Response to Intervention (RTI) and Multi-Tiered System of Support (MTSS)

 To learn more about RTI and MTSS, visit the resources below:

-If you would like to learn more about how to implement these crucial tools for student success in your classroom, consider a master’s degree, graduate certificate or licensure endorsement in a special education discipline from the #1 special education graduate program in the country at the University of Kansas School of Education.2
+If you would like to learn more about how to implement these crucial tools for student success in your classroom, consider a master’s degree, graduate certificate or licensure endorsement in a special education discipline from the #1 special education graduate program in the country at the University of Kansas School of Education and Human Sciences.2

 1 Retrieved on September 25, 2018, from ksde.org/Portals/0/Title/ESOL/TheIntegrationofMTSSandRtI.pdf